brodkemd/UC-Quantum-tools/README.md

         - **inputs**:
             - `circuit:QuantumCircuit`: a qiskit quantum circuit **that must have measurements in it**.
             - `backend:simulator` (optional): the simulator to execute the circuit on, default is IBM's qasm simulator.
             - `path:string` (optional): a string path that you want to save the figure to.
-To ignore this waring use the command `warnings.filterwarnings("ignore")` after importing the `warnings` module.
             - `show:boolean` (optional): whether or not display the circuit, default is true.
 If false, then only the dictionary will be returned and nothing else will happen.
             - `dpi:int` (optional): The resolution in dots per inch (int, default is none which uses the dpi provided by matplotlib.
             - **NOTE**: if you are not using this function with the UC_Quantum_Lab vscode extension and you do not provide the path then a matplotlib figure will pop up.